diggydigsdata/diggydigsdata.github.io/_tabs/about.md

 This site serves a few functions.

 - First, it is a place to host projects and my resume.
-My objective is to work in data analytics, data journalism or technical writing.
+My objective is to work in data analytics, data journalism or technical writing. ***I've hosted my projects here prematurely.
+They are all in a draft phase.
+I just want prospective employers to see some things I am working on.***
 - Second, it motivates me to flesh out data projects and practise Excel, SQL, Python and Tableau.
 - Finally, it lets me experiment in the real world.
 I'll be building and embedding data visualisations, employing VS Code, GitHub and Docker workflows, using markdown and HTML, and uncovering lots more things I need to know but haven't yet discovered.
 Every page and project is a learning experience.